HaxeFlixel/flixel-docs/documentation/02_handbook/08-flxtween.html.md

 The first two lines specify the start position of the sprite, because the `tween()` method assumes the current position is the starting position.

 The first parameter is the object you want to act upon; the second parameter is the map which contains the properties you want to interpolate, and their desired target values.
 Here, we want to translate the sprite in x to position 600 and in y to position 800.
-The third parameter specifies the duration of the interpolation in seconds, which in this case is 2 seconds.
+The third parameter specifies the duration of the tween in seconds, which in this case is 2 seconds.

-## Cancelling Interpolations
+## Cancelling a Tween

 If you start a tween using the code above, it will run until the desired values are reached, then stop.
 As the `tween()` method returns an object of type `FlxTween`, keeping this object in a variable allows you to access the current tween running if you wish to control it.